-We have a good relationship with the schools our children move on to in year 7.
-Our year 6 teacher passes on information about attainment, strengths and additional needs.
-Teachers from the new setting may come and visit our children here.
-The SENCOs will liaise over the transition of children with SEND.
+For children moving on to year 7, our year 6 teacher passes on information about attainment, strengths and additional needs.
+Teachers from the new setting come and visit our children here.
+The SENCO ensures that all SEN documents are passed on to the new setting.

-If a child moves on at other stages in their school life we will share information with their new school in order to make their transition as smooth as possible.
+If a child moves on at other stages in their school life we will share information with their new school in order to make their transition as smooth as possible, including passing on SEN documents.